BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Results on BPS sheaves

-\begin{remark} In contrast with \eqref{absPBW} there is no half Tate twist in \eqref{rPBW}, and all of the terms in \eqref{rPBW} are defined as mixed Hodge structures without any monodromy. \end{remark} We note that the image of $l$ lies within $\Mst^{G,\zeta\ssst}(\WT{Q})$, and thus there is an isomorphism
+\begin{remark} In contrast with \eqref{absPBW} there is no half Tate twist in \eqref{rPBW}, and all of the terms on the right hand side of \eqref{rPBW} are defined as mixed Hodge structures without any monodromy. \end{remark} We note that the image of $l$ lies within $\Mst^{G,\zeta\ssst}(\WT{Q})$, and thus there is an isomorphism

 and so, via \eqref{2DIR} and the PBW theorem \eqref{relPBW}, an isomorphism

 lifting \eqref{rPBW}.